wp-plugins/yith-woocommerce-review-reminder/readme.txt

 == Description ==

 YITH Woocommerce Review Reminder allows you to send, after 7 days the order status is set to "Completed", a reminder to customers with an invitation to make a review of the items purchased.

-It allows you to customize the content of e-mails with a variety of options.
+**Features:**
+* Select mail type (HTML or plain text)
+* Customize email subject
+* Customize email content using a wide set of options
-Also includes a blocklist to manage users who do not wish to receive further requests.
+* Use blocklist to add and manage users who do not want to receive further requests.

-Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.

-Please, read the the **[official plugin documentation](http://yithemes.com/docs-plugins/yith-woocommerce-review-reminder)** to know all plugin features.
+Full documentation is available [here](http://yithemes.com/docs-plugins/yith-woocommerce-review-reminder/).

+== Installation ==

 = Installation =

-Important: before of all you have to download and activate WooCommerce plugin, which is mandatory for Yith WooCommerce Review Reminder to be working.
-If WooCommerce plugin is active, you just need to activate the Yith WooCommerce Review Reminder plugin.
+Important: before of all you have to download and activate WooCommerce plugin, which is mandatory for YITH WooCommerce Catalog Mode to be working.
+If WooCommerce plugin is active, you just need to activate the YITH WooCommerce Catalog Mode plugin.

+1. Unzip the downloaded zip file.
+2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
+3. Activate `YITH WooCommerce Review Reminder` from Plugins page.

 = Configuration =

 YITH WooCommerce Review Reminder will add a new tab called "Review Reminder" inside the YIT Plugins menu item.
 There you are able to configure all plugin settings.

-== Installation ==

-1. Unzip the downloaded zip file.
-2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH WooCommerce Review Reminder` from Plugins page.

 == Screenshots ==

 1. This is the mail settings page for the plugin, you can find it inside the YIT Plugins menu item.
 You can configure the mail with the review reminder.

 2. This is the blocklist page for the plugin.
 You can add or remove users from the blocklist.

 == Changelog ==

+= 1.0.2 =

+* Fixed: Redirection bug in "Blocklist" tab bulk actions

 = 1.0.1 =